 Conveyor monitoring tied to safety and predictive maintenance will become increasingly reliable and widespread, allowing conveyors to autonomously operate and predict maintenance needs.
-Eventually, specialised autonomous agents (robots, drones, and so on) will take over some of the dangerous tasks, particularly in underground mining as the return on investment for safety provides additional justification.
+Eventually, specialised autonomous agents (robots, drones, among others) will take over some of the dangerous tasks, particularly in underground mining as the ROI for safety provides additional justification.